-Breaks and daily driving periods are fairly easy to manage due to the nature of the tours, as the breaks have to be taken anyway for clients comfort and also a touring coach or minibus in Europe rarely covers more than 600 km in one day.
+Breaks and maximum driving time per day are fairly easy to manage due to the nature of the tours.
+The breaks have to be taken regularly anyway for clients comfort and also a touring coach or minibus in Europe rarely covers more than 600 km in one day.

 However, night breaks can be a bit tricky if the client is requesting early or late services such as airport transfers on the first and the last day of the tour.If for example, arrival of the group is at 23:00 with check in to the hotel at 0:00, the driver cannot start the services next day earlier than 09:00, provided his accommodation is with the group.